Monstroe/CNetworkingSolution/README.md

 Networked games have differrent ways of syncing their users.
 I have tried to cover ALL these ways with Scripting Define Symbols.
 Please see what they all mean:

+#### Sync
+1. `CNS_SYNC_DEDICATED`: The server code will be running in a dedicated/managed environment, such as in the cloud
+2. `CNS_SYNC_HOST`: The server code will be running on one of the clients who will act as the server 'host'; clients will connect to this host either directly or through a [relay server](https://github.com/Monstroe/CNSRelayServer)

 #### Server
-1. `CNS_SERVER_SINGLE`: One dedicated server that handles every user/lobby for your game
+1. `CNS_SERVER_SINGLE`: One server that handles every user/lobby for your game
-2. `CNS_SERVER_MULTIPLE`: Multiple dedicated servers that all handle different users/lobbies for your game (this one will most likely require a [web server](https://github.com/Monstroe/CNSWebServer) lobby brokerage system/load balancer)
+2. `CNS_SERVER_MULTIPLE`: Multiple servers that all handle different users/lobbies for your game (this one will most likely require a [web server](https://github.com/Monstroe/CNSWebServer) lobby brokerage system/load balancer)
-3. `CNS_SYNC_HOST`: Clients run their own lobbies where everyone connects to one user called the 'host' (this one will also likely require a web server)

 #### Lobby
 1. `CNS_LOBBY_SINGLE`: Every server only handles one lobby (this might be better for MMO style games)